 “Car… splashed water...” she gasped before collapsing limply beside him.

 Before he thought twice, Usa’s school jacket and vest were off his shoulders and draped around her shaking torso.
 She was too weary to protest and for a long time the two sat in silence, she recuperating from her run in the rain and him gathering his thoughts.

 “Oh, yes, your dinner!”
 It was a large okonomiyaki, still hot and crisp from the frying pan.
-The taste was heavenly.
+The taste was heavenly, along with the comforting thought of how carefully Ritsu preserved it.
 He timed his munching to the pitter patter of the rain, broken only by Ritsu clearing her throat awkwardly.